 What is a diploma mill?

 Diploma mills disguise themselves as real schools, when instead they are fake and deceptive companies that provide customers with a credential in return for payment.
 They may have convincing names, but they are not schools.
 Sometimes they offer fake transcripts and references as part of the deal.
 Other diploma mills will try to justify their services by saying that they award academic credit for life experiences.
 People who pay diploma mills may never have to open a book, write an essay, or take a test to receive a “degree” or “certificate.”
-These credentials are not recognized by the workforce.
+These credentials are not recognized by academic institutions or the workforce.

 Diploma mills are never accredited.
 No recognized agency would ever issue accreditation to a school that outright sells diplomas or gives them out based on a person’s life experiences.
 Receiving a degree will never be immediate.
 It requires study, hard work, and time.
 If you shell out big bucks for a degree, make sure they go toward tuition, not a fake certificate.